UpendraPrawal/Weather-Site/README.md

-# Whether-Site 🌤️
+# Weather-Site 🌤️

 > Your friendly weather companion — simple, fast, and reliable.

-Whether-Site is a lightweight and responsive weather website that lets you check current weather conditions for any city with ease.
+Weather-Site is a lightweight and responsive weather website that lets you check current weather conditions for any city with ease.
 Featuring intuitive design and dynamic weather icons, it delivers a smooth user experience on both desktop and mobile devices.

 ---